 Your medication subscription fee is billed monthly on the same day each month and you can cancel your plan at any time from Settings in your account.

 All therapy subscription payments are non-refundable.
 Your therapy subscription fee is billed monthly on the same day each month and you can cancel your plan at any time.
 If you purchased and canceled an extra video therapy session and would like a refund, please log into your Brightside account and navigate to Help to contact our Support team.

 Your Brightside psychiatric provider may take 24-48 hours to finalize your care plan from the time of your initial consultation.
-Any prescriptions are typically delivered between 5-7 business days from the time your provider finalizes your plan.
 You can log into your account at any time to view your medication card.
 This includes the medication you’ve been prescribed, instructions from your provider, and the status of your refills.

 You can find treatment information, including your provider’s medication instructions, on your medication card in your Dashboard.
 If you are concerned that your treatment is off track, you can click on “Request a Review” on the medication card and your provider will follow up with you.

 If you forgot your password, please go to the login page and select “Forgot your password?”
 This will email you a link to update your password.

 If you’re logged into your account already, you can also reset your password within Settings.
 If you have any other issues, contact us via Help from within your account or email us at email@example.com.